vonagam/ash_jason/README.md

 Producing json object can have multiple steps:
 - Picking keys from a record.
+- Removing fields with unnecessary values (like nil).
 - Merging some values.
 - Renaming keys.
 - Ordering keys.
 - Customizing a result with a function.

-By default only the picking step happens and it takes all non-private non-sensitive fields (attributes, relationships, aggregates, calculations) with loaded non-nil values from a record.
+By default only the picking step happens and it takes all non-private non-sensitive fields (attributes, relationships, aggregates, calculations) with loaded values from a record.

 For adding and configuring those steps there is an optional `jason` dsl section: